The new get rich quick scheme: spend all your money.

 By turning money back around and re-investing, you will be energized by looking for new opportunities for that money.
-This keeps your mind sharp and helps prevent against getting fat and sassy.
+This keeps your mind sharp and helps prevent you from getting fat and sassy.

 Cash is a depreciating asset

 While cash seems safe, it is steadily losing value.
-The constant forces of inflation will erode wealth stored in cash over time.
+In addition, the constant forces of inflation will erode wealth stored in cash over time.

 Liquidity is overrated

-Sure, you need enough liquidity to not go broke, but beyond that, I much prefer illiquid assets that generate cash flow.
-My preferred vehicles are real estate and closely held business assets.
-Both of these assets focus on cash flow rather than liquidity, and they offer great rewards for making that trade off.
+Sure, you need enough liquidity not to go broke, but beyond that, I much prefer illiquid appreciating assets that generate cash flow.
+My preferred vehicles are real estate and closely-held business assets.
+Both of these assets focus on cash flow rather than liquidity, and they offer great rewards for making that trade-off.

 Liquid assets usually lack the ability to put in sweat equity.
-While semi-passive investments like real estate offer ways to increase the returns over time by properly managing them, and making great acquisition and disposition deals.
+But, at the same time, semi-passive investments like real estate offer ways to increase the returns over time by properly managing them and making great acquisition and disposition deals.

 The Dead Sea Mentality

-The Dead Sea is fed by the Jordan River, but has no outflows.
-So it continually gets more salty, and nothing lives in it.
+The Dead Sea is fed by the Jordan River but has no outflows.
+So it continually gets saltier, and nothing lives in it.
 Focusing too much on saving can create a similar toxic mentality.